 Pursuant to the software usage license agreement, which took effect on November 23, 2011 by and between Beijing QIYI Century and Beijing iQIYI, Beijing QIYI Century grants Beijing iQIYI non-exclusive rights to use specified software in China.
 Beijing iQIYI agrees not to sublicense such software usage rights, and agrees to pay specified usage fees to Beijing QIYI Century.
 The term of this software usage license agreement is five years and can be renewed at the discretion of Beijing QIYI Century.
-On December 2, 2016, Beijing QIYI Century executed a confirmation letter to extend the term of the software usage license agreement for another five years.
+On December 2, 2016 and December 21, 2020, respectively, Beijing QIYI Century executed a confirmation letter to extend the term of the software usage license agreement to December 1, 2031.